Tommy Jarvis

 Tommy Jarvis is a fictional character in the Friday the 13th franchise.
 He first appears in Friday the 13th: The Final Chapter (1984) as a child interested in special effects who encounters a seemingly unstoppable slasher—Jason Voorhees (Ted White).
 In his debut, he is portrayed by Corey Feldman.
 A teen and adult version of the character is portrayed by John Shepherd and Thom Mathews in the consecutive films Friday the 13th: A New Beginning (1985) and Friday the 13th Part VI: Jason Lives (1986), respectively.

-He appears in three of the twelve Friday the 13th films—becoming the series main protagonist and the archenemy of Jason, with early protagonist Alice (Adrienne King) only returning for one film.
+He appears in three of the twelve Friday the 13th films—becoming the series main protagonist and the archenemy of Jason, with early protagonist Alice Hardy (Adrienne King) only returning for one film.
 The original ending for Friday the 13th: A New Beginning (1985) had Tommy become the antagonist in subsequent sequels, but was dismissed as being too detracting.
 Outside of the films, Tommy is a main character in the comic book adaptations and novels.
-He is a playable character in the video game Friday the 13th: The Game with Mathews reprising his role.
+He is a playable character in the video game Friday the 13th: The Game, with Mathews reprising his role.